cyberark/secretless-broker/README.md

 If there is a specific target service that you would like to be included in this project, please open a [GitHub issue](https://github.com/cyberark/secretless-broker/issues) with your request.

-For specific guidelines about using a particular service, please see our instructions for [using the Secretless Broker](#using-secretless).
+For specific guidelines about using a particular service, please see our [documentation](https://docs.secretless.io/Latest/en/Content/References/connectors/overview.htm).

 # Quick Start